 - Jail food and commissary

 - The other inmates – what are they like?

 To search for driving records, you will have to do a search for their driving record.

 Have you ever tried to search for someone’s criminal records?
 Was it a difficult process?
-Was your search online or did you make a phone call to the local courthouse? was the information you recieved correct?
+Was your search online or did you make a phone call to the local courthouse?
+Was the information you received correct?
 There are lots of reasons that folks search for criminal records and backgrounds, and your comments might help other people.